kkestell/kestell.org/src/content/projects/trs-80-model-100.md

 ### Detour: Shift Register Experiments

-#### Serial-In, Parallel-Out

 The easiest way to reduce the number of digital I/O pins used by the keyboard firmware is to use a shift register.
+Shift registers are either serial-in, parallel-out (SIPO) or parallel-in, serial-out (PISO).
+We'll need both types to read and write to the keyboard matrix.

+#### Serial-In, Parallel-Out (74HC595)
-The 74HC595 is an 8-bit serial-in, serial or parallel-out shift register.
-It has an 8-bit storage register and an 8-bit shift register.
-Data is written to the shift register using serial input, and the contents of the storage register are shifted out in parallel.

-This example displays binary number on eight LEDs using only three digital I/O pins.
+The 74HC595 is an 8-bit serial-in, parallel-out shift register.
+This allows us to write to eight outputs using only three digital I/O pins.

 ```arduino
 int latchPin =  8; // pin connected to ST_CP of 74HC595